kabil16/kabil16/README.md

 # kaBiL KBL
 Just Begining New Life
 ## About me
 I would like to become a full stack developer.
-I like to work with React, Firebase, AWS, MongoDB, NodeJS and Python.
+I like to work with React, Firebase, AWS, MongoDB, NodeJS and C#.
 I'm a open-source development enthusiast, A freelancer.
 ### "Learn code for Life"! ❤
 ![run](https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif)